olewis14/F1-League-Management/README.md

 # F1-League-Management
 F1 League Management is an Excel template designed to help F1 2021 league owners track points, penalties, and other league statistics.
-Below is a summary each page.
+Below is a summary of each page.

 **League Management**